TChukwuleta/BTCPayServerPlugins/Plugins/BTCPayServer.Plugins.LightSpeed/README.md

-﻿# BTCPay Server Store Bridge Plugin
+﻿# BTCPay Server - Lightspeed HQ Plugin

 Accept Bitcoin and Lightning Network payments directly from the Lightspeed Retail point of sale.
 When a customer chooses to pay with Bitcoin, a BTCPay checkout appears inside the Lightspeed payment screen.
 Once the payment settles, Lightspeed automatically marks the sale as paid